learn-co-students/CSS-Styling-v-000/README.md

 ## Introduction

-In this code along exercise we will be adding style to our pages by linking an external CSS file.
+In this code along with the exercise we will be adding style to our pages by linking an external CSS file.
 If you open this lab on the in-browser Learn IDE, all the files you need for following along will be available, and will automatically clone down.
 However, if you were following along using a personal `exceptional-realty` repository in the previous HTML lessons, you can continue from where we left off by running the following in your terminal:

 ```